- November 28, 2022

 To address this challenge, a new set of tools and technologies are being developed, such as artificial intelligence (AI) and predictive analytics, which automate data collection at a scale and speed never before possible.

 It also helps finance professionals get rid of all manual data entry and spreadsheets.
 They can thus transform themselves into someone who shows, with the help of financial analyses, how to influence the performance of the company.
-By embracing AI and intelligent automation, the finance department can run business based on hard numbers and translate them into a language that makes it easier for business decision makers to understand.
+By embracing AI and intelligent automation, the finance department can run a business based on hard numbers and translate them into a language that makes it easier for business decision-makers to understand.

 Run the business based on financial data

-To achieve this, organizations must go through three steps: record all financial data, create value and retain it.
+To achieve this, organizations must go through three steps: record all financial data, create value, and retain it.
 The underlying financial systems must be designed in such a way that the finance department is able to establish budgets and forecasts and compare them to current figures and business priorities.
 The finance department can thus provide explanations for discrepancies and rectify erroneous assumptions in forecasts.
 Finance professionals can then outline action items and assign them to different business units and teams.
-This approach also allows the finance department to respond to ad hoc requests for status updates, highlight trends in real time, and more accurately predict the impact on business performance.
+This approach also allows the finance department to respond to ad hoc requests for status updates, highlight trends in real-time, and more accurately predict the impact on business performance.